Margaret Ray Wickens: Career

 In 1864, she married Thomas Wiley Wickens (d.
 1893), and they removed to Kankakee, Illinois.
 They had five children.

 Wickens was a temperance advocate from childhood.
-She joined the Good Templars in Indianapolis, and was one of the first members of the Illinois W.C.T.U.
+She joined the Good Templars in Indianapolis, and was one of the first members of the Illinois WCTU.
 In that order, she worked for prohibition legislation in Kansas.
 She served as district president of her union for several years and went as delegate to the national convention in Minneapolis.

 In 1876, the family removed to Sabetha, Kansas, where she gained prominence in public affairs.

-She was, in 1885, elected Department President of the Kansas W.R.C.; reelected in 1886.
+She was, in 1885, elected Department President of the Kansas WRC; reelected in 1886.
 During her term as the second president, her department grew from 59 to 149 organized corps in two years.
 She attended the national convention in San Francisco, and was there appointed national inspector, which position she resigned in order to care for her State department.
 She served her department two years as counselor, as a member of the department and national executive boards.
 In the St. Louis convention, she was elected a member of the executive board.
 In 1891, she was made a trustee and general agent for the United States of the National Grand Army of the Republic Memorial College at Oberlin, Kansas.
-In Detroit, August 5, 1891, she was elected National Senior Vice-President of the W.R.C.
+In Detroit, August 5, 1891, she was elected National Senior Vice-President of the WRC.
 In October of that year, she was elected State president of the Rebekahs of Kansas.